tasmota/docs/docs/Flash-Sonoff-using-Raspberry-Pi.md

    ➜  ~
    ```

-2. Flash .bin, which you can download from the [release-section](https://github.com/arendst/Tasmota/releases):
+2. Flash .bin, which you can download from the [release server](http://ota.tasmota.com/tasmota/release/):

    Again connect 3.3V while pressing button for 10 seconds.
 Then release and run: